Frequently Asked Questions

 You will receive a list of all information we will need from you for the handbook.
 We will ask you to send us a high-resolution photo of yourself (jpg.
 500x700), a short biography (max.
-150 words), a personal statement (max.
-100 words), and a dissertation abstract (max.
-2-3 sentences).
+80 words), a personal statement (max.
+60 words), and a dissertation abstract (max.
+100 words).

 3. Should the presentation be on the dissertation as a whole?

-You are free to discuss the dissertation overview that you have to submit by February 3 or parts of your research, a chapter you have recently completed, or prospects of your project.
+You are free to discuss the dissertation overview or parts of your research, a chapter you have recently completed, or prospects of your project.
 We encourage you though to use the Spring Academy as a forum to pitch out new ideas, or to get feedback on a methodological approach you are not entirely certain of, or to just try out if your argument is compelling.
 The idea behind the Spring Academy is not to offer another conference where you are pressured to give the best presentation possible in order impress the academic community present, but to offer a forum for Ph.D. candidates in which they can present their research candidly and receive valuable feedback.

 4. Do I have to send in an outline of my presentation?

-No, but we will ask you to send in an overview of your dissertation project.
-This overviewshould include a well-structured set of questions pertaining to the thesis, which illuminate the scope and goals of your project, give an overview of the current status of your research, set your research within the larger context of research in the field, illustrate and justify the theoretical and methodological approach you have utilized, and give an overview of the sources to be included in your project.
-The paper should be approximately six pages long (1,5 spaced; TNR point size 12).
-Preferably this overview should not be identical with your presentation.
+No, but we will ask you to send in a synopsis of your dissertation project.
+This synopsis should include a well-structured set of questions pertaining to the thesis, which illuminate the scope and goals of your project; give an overview of the current status of your research; set your research within the larger context of research in the field; illustrate and justify the theoretical and methodological approach you have utilized; and give a short bibliography of the sources included in your project.
+The synopsis should be no longer than 2000 words, bibliography included (1,5 spaced; TNR point size 12).
+This synopsis should not be identical with your presentation.

 5. How long does the presentation have to be?